An affix is a grammatical addition, attached to one

 tolerable acceptable inimitable recyclable*

-* despicable *suggested outline, not in dictionary.
+despicable *suggested outline,

 flammable manageable changeable honourable reliable